-If you want your people to remain engaged throughout a virtual training session it’s crucial that the facilitator’s audio is of a high quality.
+If you want your people to remain engaged throughout a virtual training session it’s crucial that the facilitator’s audio is of high quality.

 Crackling audio, audio that drops out or audio that is too loud or too quiet are all factors that contribute to disengagement, not to mention frustration amongst participants.

-We’ve all had our fair share of blurry, poorly lit video conference calls, but in a professional training context this low level video quality is unacceptable.
+We’ve all had our fair share of blurry, poorly lit video conference calls, but in a professional training context, this low-level video quality is unacceptable.

 When video presentations are broadcast using professional camera gear in a well-lit studio, the overall learning experience can often surpass that of a traditional conference room training setting.